History of the Royal Marines: Eighteenth century

-On 5 April 1755, His Majesty's Marine Forces, fifty Companies in three Divisions, headquartered at Portsmouth, Chatham and Plymouth, were formed by Order of Council under Admiralty control.
-Initially, all field officers were Royal Navy officers as the Royal Navy felt that the ranks of Marine field officers were largely honorary.
-This meant that the farthest a Marine officer could advance was to lieutenant colonel.
-It was not until 1771 that the first Marine was promoted to colonel.
-This situation persisted well into the 1800s.
-During the rest of the 18th century, they served in numerous landings all over the world, the most famous being the landing at Bellisle on the Brittany coast in 1761.
+On 5 April 1755, an Order in Council established His Majesty's Marine Forces, comprising 50 companies of 5,000 men spread across in three divisions, the Portsmouth, Chatham and Plymouth divisions (so named as for the location of the divisional headquarters).
+The new force was placed under the British Admiralty's control.
+Initially, all seniormost commanders of His Majesty's Marine Forces (corresponding to the ranks of colonel and general in the British Army) were naval officers as the Royal Navy viewed such ranks as being largely honorary in nature.
+As such, the most senior rank a British marine officer could hold was lieutenant colonel and it was not until 1771 that the first marine was promoted to colonel; this situation persisted well into the 19th century.
+During the rest of the 18th century, British marines served in numerous amphibious landings across over the world, the most famous being the capture of Belle Île on the coast of Brittany in 1761.
 They also served in the American War of Independence.
-A company of Marines under the command of Major John Pitcairn broke the rebel resistance in the Battle of Bunker Hill and took possession of the enemy redoubt.
-These Marines also often took to the ship's boats to repel attackers in small boats when RN ships were becalmed on close blockade.
-Captain James Cook took with him four marines on the day he was killed in Hawaii, 14 February 1779, Corporal James Thomas, Private Theophilus Hinks, Private Thomas Fatchett and Private John Allen.
+A force of marines under Major John Pitcairn captured the American redoubt at the Battle of Bunker Hill, though Pitcairn and numerous marines were killed or injured.
+Marines also often took to the ship's boats to repel attackers in small boats when British warships were becalmed on close blockade.
+James Cook took with him four marines when he was killed in Hawaii on 14 February 1779.